 #1 Consider the Opinions of All Your Stakeholders

-#2 List the Must-Have Features
+#2 List the Must-Have Features: Picking a headless solution

 Some ERPs on the market include:

-#5 Data Migration: Customers, Product, and Category
+#4 Data Migration: Customers, Product, and Category

-Some data migration services that enterprise organizations may want to consider include:
+Some data migration services include:

-While data migration is the most time-consuming external part of the replatforming process, the internal part will potentially redesign your entire online store or ecommerce site.
+While data migration is the most time-consuming external part of the replatforming process, the internal part will potentially redesign your entire online store or eCommerce site.
 A total redesign is optional, of course, but you more than likely will have to change the look of your online store, regardless of whether or not you’re going for a complete redesign.

-#7 Completing the Migration Process and Relaunching
+#6 Completing the Migration Process and Relaunching

 Increasing Product Data